oanegros/Blender_for_Biologists_2023/lessons/1a_eevee_emission.md

 <img src="../figures/viewport render modes.png" width="100"/>
 There are four viewport render modes, and only the `Material preview` and `Rendered` view (the two most on the right) take the shader nodes into account. `Rendered` shading is slowest, but takes all settings into account.

+Try out how these other render settings look!
+Consider adding a sphere or cube with `Add` or `Shift+A` to see how meshes are rendered in each mode.

 Background:

 <img src="../figures/background color.png" width="200"/>
 You can change the background color in `Rendered` view under the `World Properties` tab.
-Here a full black is useful for microscopy data.
+Here a full black is useful for emitting microscopy data.

+Try to see if you can make a shader combination that works with a white background!

 Render Properties: